 - The first Emberverse book, Dies the Fire has several of these.
 Most of the cannibal bands that arose after the end of the world keep live prisoners in them as well (best way to keep the meat fresh).

 - In the short story "The Picture in the House," the narrator realizes that his host's talk of historical cannibalism is not purely academic when blood soaks through the ceiling and drips onto the titular picture.
 The picture itself is an in-universe example— and also a real life one!

-- In the first Odd Thomas novel, Thomas finds a very tidy such larder in the killer's refrigerator.
+- In the first Odd Thomas novel, Odd finds a very tidy such larder in the killer's refrigerator.
 It's unclear if they are truly intended for eating, or are just trophies.

 - In the Firefly episode "Bushwhacked", the Reavers left one of those in a spaceship they, well, bushwhacked.

 - In the Torchwood episode "Countrycide", Toshiko and Ianto are captured and dumped in a cellar that contains human body parts and later taken to a kitchen filled with body parts and corpses.

 - In the TV series of Hannibal, Dr. Lecter is shown to keep the organs of the people he kills stored in his freezer for later use.
 An unusually-tidy example.

 - In the last season of Dexter, Dexter is investigating a suspect's house and comes across a fridge full of tupperware containers neatly labelled as various body parts.